nstrug/MutateMate/readme.md

 Elyra Pipelines is resource and secrets will be installed automatically with no manuel operation.

 If you have same problem, I hope this will solve your problem too.

+## Thanks

+This project is possible with @ckavili's help.
+Thank you